To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 This story touched our heart and intrigued us.
 So we went to meet her.
 And when we did, we fell in love – just like Alison had anticipated and hoped we would.
 That afternoon we filled out the adoption papers and the next day we went to pick her up and bring her home.

-Once home we we named her Lily in honor of another rescue dog in Texas that we had fallen in love with as well as the hope of the spring season that was on the horizon.
+Once home, we named her Lily in honor of another rescue dog in Texas that we had fallen in love with as well as the hope of the spring season that was on the horizon.
 Bella welcomed Lily with open paws and they both started playing and enjoying one another, right from the start.
-Despite the fact that they were essentially the same age, Lily acted more like a puppy and that brought out Bella’s puppy spirit.
+Even though they were essentially the same age, Lily acted more like a puppy and that brought out Bella’s puppy spirit.
 It also brought out her mothering instincts to teach Lily how to live a normal dog life.
 How to explore the yard and all its interesting smells, play frisbee, climb stairs, and wrestle like Wild Kingdom is being filmed right in our living room.

 So now we are treating Lily for ear infections, sore hips, and watching a few other skin conditions that may or may not be signs of slightly larger issues.
 But, everything is pointing towards health in another couple of weeks, as she continues to gain weight.
 We are encouraged and excited to see Lily growing to her full potential as the newest member of our family.
 We could not love her more and look forward to exploring many new adventures with her.